 "Washing hands frequently with soap and not touching your eyes, nose, or mouth may help decrease the risk of colds and the flu," says Reisman.
 "Sanitizing surfaces with disinfectant can help decrease the risk also."

-The Remedy Rx: Wash your hands regularly, and thoroughly, with soap and water for 20 seconds.
+The Rx: Wash your hands regularly, and thoroughly, with soap and water for 20 seconds.
 Carry an alcohol-based hand sanitizer in your purse, bag or suitcase to clean your hands when you're not near a sink, and travel-size sanitizing wipes to wipe down germy public surfaces like luggage carts, plane armrests and rental-car steering wheels before you touch them.

 They Get a Flu Shot